Stromness - Scrabster

 Ferry from Stromness to Scrabster

-Cheap Ferry Tickets for the ferry from Stromness to Scrabster
+Cheap ferry tickets for the ferry from Stromness to Scrabster

-We offer a fast way to compare ferry tickets and costs across the world to make your choice smooth sailing.
-Check out our Special Offers page for discounts on select routes and operators.
-Remember to book early for the best prices and options!
+We offer a quick and easy way to compare ferry tickets and prices worldwide to help you find the best option.
+Check out our Special Offers page for discounts on selected routes and operators.
+Remember to book early for the best prices and availability!

 Are there any discounts available for senior citizens, students or residents?

 Yes, Direct Ferries offers a wide range of discounts all year around.
-When searching for ferries, senior discounts will be automatically applied if they are available.
+When searching for ferries, senior discounts will be applied automatically if they are available.
 Just select your age range from the passenger options.

 Resident discounts are available on a variety of Spanish and Italian ferry routes.
 Just click on the "Residents" option when this is displayed.
 The discount is automatically applied to the price.
 Bear in mind that proof of registration or an identity card with the correct address must be shown at check-in.